ARICOMA-D365BC/AC-IB-dynamics365smb-docs/business-central/Solutions/sk-fiscalprinters-integration-setup.md

 10. Set the **Integration Timeout (s)** to 60.
 11. In the **Device ID** field, enter the serial code of the Varos fiscal printer.
 12. In the **Requested Binding Duration** field, enter the number of days of validity, e.g. 365 days.
 13. Run the *Create Device Binding* action (VAROS API).
-The Varos printer generates and prints a verification code, which you enter in the BC dialog box and confirm.
+The Varos printer generates and prints a verification code, which you enter in the Business Central dialog box and confirm.
 Verify that the fiscal printer has set the **Device Binding Exists** to Yes.
 14. In the **Binding Valid to** field, the system automatically adds the valid link to the fiscal printer.

 > [!NOTE]